 3) If an EAP-Initiate/Reauth packet is included and PMKSA caching is not used, the AP shall

-extract the (#2043)data needed from the FILS Wrapped Data field (see 9.4.2.186
+extract the (#2043)data needed from the (#7044)Wrapped Data field (see 9.4.2.186

 ((11az)Wrapped Data element)) and shall forward it to the Authentication Server.
 When applicable, the AP communicates with the Authentication Server using the same protocols it uses when authenticating with EAP.
 Suitable protocols include, but are not limited to, remote authentication dial-in user service RADIUS (as specified in IETF RFC 2865 [B33]) and Diameter (as specified in IETF RFC 6942).